01722 422 300

 • In extreme cases there is also a possibility that the affected person may lose fingers especially if they were operating tools in very low temperatures.

-VWF is a recognised disease and the government has made provisions that enable a person to ask for compensation from the employer if the person has acquired this disease while working.
+VWF is a recognised industrial disease and the government has made provisions that enable a person to ask for compensation from the employer if the person has acquired this disease while working.

 It has been found that more than 228,000 people are suffering from this type of disease in the UK.
 Many of these people have successfully claimed compensation.